The following comprehensive list of study skills for elementary students will help your learners soar academically.

-Yeah.
-Okay.
-I’ll do the work when I feel like it or have a lot of time.
+Yeah…okay.
+I’ll do the work when I feel like it or have more time.
 OR It’s just too hard.
 I’m done.

 Technology can be a wonderful addition to the teaching and learning process, but it depends on how one uses it.

-Videos, podcasts, and even apps benefit kids in an educational sense when they serve a genuine purpose.
+Videos, podcasts, and even apps benefit students when they serve a genuine purpose.